SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/supported-rest-services.md

 Note the following:

-- To avoid a clash with other files, the `name` is used for the package of the file (rather than a user-provided package).
-Non-alphanumeric characters in the name are converted to Hex encoding so that the name can be used as a valid EPL identifier.
-The name must be unique across all EPL files.
+- The `name` is used for the package of the file (thus the EPL file must not contain a `package` statement) and must be unique across all EPL files.
+The name is prefixed and certain characters are escaped.
+The actual package name used is returned in the `eplPackageName` field for convenience (you can search for this in the microservice log file to find log statements).
 - Make sure to provide safely escaped `contents`.
 - `description` is optional and can be empty.